07 Dec 5 Reasons Why Hosted Cloud is the Future of Business Communication

 The amount that each business saves depends on factors that are specific to their usage and operations, and of course is also based on how much they were paying (or make that over-paying) for a conventional on-premise system in the past.

 Generally, however, businesses can expect to save at least 25% each year, but in some cases this can be significantly higher, such as 50% or even more.
-For example, many businesses that have switched to hosted VoIP are holding meetings through video conferencing, and saving thousands of dollars a year in travel costs (not to mention long lineups at the airport!).
+For example, many businesses that have switched to hosted cloud service are holding meetings through video conferencing, and saving thousands of dollars a year in travel costs (not to mention long lineups at the airport!).

 A 2012 study focusing on the factors that influence the adoption of technological innovations confirmed something that we’ve known for decades: it doesn’t matter how feature-rich and useful a new technology platform or system is: if end users don’t perceive it as easy-to-use, then they simply won’t use it to its full potential.
 In fact, they’ll typically try and use it as little as possible!

-Obviously, this is not an obstacle with hosted VoIP phone systems.
+Obviously, this is not an obstacle with hosted cloud phone systems.
 They are designed from the ground up to be easy and intuitive to use, whether this refers to an end user making/receiving calls on their smartphone, or an administrator logging into the system via the web to monitor usage, set rules, configure automated notifications, and so on.

 3. Total Mobility